gagle/node-deferred-queue/README.md

 });
 ```

-Note: Being synchronous or asynchronous depends exclusively on the user, but if you use the `cb` parameter of the task a different internal strategy is used.
+Note: Being synchronous or asynchronous depends exclusively on the user, but if you use the `cb` parameter, a different internal strategy is used.
 In other words, you can execute a synchronous task using the `cb` parameter.
 This is useful when you need to return more than one value.

 There are subtle differences when the tasks are synchronous or asynchronous: